skypjack/uvw/README.md

 ## Handles

-Initialization is usually performed under the hood and can be even passed over, as far as handles are created using the `Loop::resource` member function.<br/>
+Initialization is usually performed under the hood and can be even passed over, as far as handles are created using the `loop::resource` member function.<br/>
 On the other side, handles keep themselves alive until one explicitly closes them.
 Because of that, memory usage will grow if users simply forget about a handle.<br/>